MustafaAlhasan404/Map/README.md

   handle login to get the data from the data base and if valid navigates to HomeScreen of home.dart

-# Pass card parameters to home.dart which are made by the backend
+# Pass card parameters
+pass the data to home.dart which are made by the backend